rachaeltheanalyst/machine-learning/cross-validation/README.md

 I can improve the accuracy of the Kaggle score estimates by performing 10-fold cross-validation.
 The data was randomly split into 10 folds, with 9 folds used for training (train_validation) and the remaining fold for testing (test_validation).
 This process was repeated, with each fold taking a turn as the test set.
 For each fold, I fitted the model on the train_validation data and predicted sales prices on the test_validation data.
 Finally, I averaged the 10 RMSLE scores to estimate the Kaggle score.

-For each of the 3 models, we submit the test data on Kaggle to retrieve an RMSLE score, perform 10-fold cross validation, and find the absolute difference to identify the model that most accurately estimates the true RMSLE score.
+For each of the 3 models, I submit the test data on Kaggle to retrieve an RMSLE score, perform 10-fold cross validation, and find the absolute difference to identify the model that most accurately estimates the true RMSLE score.

 <a name="technologies"/></a>
 ## 2. Technologies